 Please look after your belongings whilst studying in the LRC and do not leave valuables unattended even for a short time.
 Lost or missing items should be reported to our Security team.

 Find out more about student safety.

 Entry and ID cards

 - Please note the current opening hours on our website and plan your visit accordingly.

-- You will need your UH ID card to access the LRCs, borrow items and use the printers.
+- Staff and Students will need a UH ID card to access the LRCs.

 - You can activate the security gates with your physical ID card or the digital version which is available from the Herts Mobile app.